You can apply to up to three selective high schools for entry starting in Years 8 to 12.

 How to apply

-- Complete a separate application form for each selective high school.
+- Complete a separate application form for each of the 3 selective high schools.

 - List the chosen schools in the same order of priority on each application form.